link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 ## Producing

-Producing simply means appending data to the primary partition and subsequently synchronizing it to the replicas.
+Producing simply means **appending events** to the primary partition and subsequently synchronizing it to the replicas.

 ```d2
 direction: right